Creating Custom Veeam Recovery Media

 You can create a custom Veeam Recovery Media in one of the following ways:

-- With the Veeam Agent for Linux control panel.
+- With the Veeam Agent control panel.
 You can perform this operation at the process of initial product setup at the Recovery ISO step of the initial setup wizard.

-- With the Veeam Agent for Linux command line interface.
+- With the Veeam Agent command line interface.
 You can perform this operation at any time you need.

 Before you create custom Veeam Recovery Media, check the following prerequisites:

-- The Linux system must have the genisoimage package installed.
+- The Linux system must have the mksquashfs and unsquashfs utilities installed.

-- If you plan to create custom Veeam Recovery Media with EFI support, the Linux system must also have the following packages installed:
+- For custom Veeam Recovery Media with EFI support, the Linux system must have the following packages installed:

 - isolinux (or syslinux, if the software package repository of your Linux distribution lacks the isolinux package)